 When I was younger, I used L’Oreal True Match since it’s fairly inexpensive.
 (Even now, in between purchasing expensive brands like SK-II, my mother uses True Match.)
 It shouldn’t be too hard to match your complexion, if you’re rather fair.

-Ever since using bb creams, though, I’ve never looked back. :)posted almost 5 years ago
+Ever since using bb creams, though, I’ve never looked back. :)posted about 5 years ago

 It sounds like you need something pretty light, which is usually good so it doesn’t look caked on :)